Brainvibe/Milestone1/README.md

 ## Technologies Used

 + **Visual Studio Code** - IDE used for this project.
 [Visual Studio Code Website](https://code.visualstudio.com/)

 + **Live server** - VsCode extension developed by Ritwick Dey, it launches a local development server with live reload feature for static & dynamic pages.
 [Live Server by Ritwick Dey](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
 (https://getbootstrap.com/)

-+ **HTML 5** - Used to create the main structure of the website.
++ **HTML** - Used to create the main structure of the website.

 + **CSS** - Used to style and layout the website.

 + **Bootstrap** - Framework used [Bootstrap](https://getbootstrap.com/)

 + **jQuery** - In order for Collapse to work with the Navbar [jQuery](https://jquery.com/)

 + **Fontawesome** - All footer icons are from Font Awesome.
 [Font Awesome](https://fontawesome.com/)

 + **Popper.js** - Used for Navbar [Popper.js](https://popper.js.org/)

 + **Git** - Version control used.
 [Git](https://git-scm.com/)

 + **GitHub** - Hosted repository.
 [Github](https://github.com/)

 + **GitHub Pages** - Used to host the live website.
 [Github Pages](https://pages.github.com/)

 + **tinypng** - Use to compress all images in this project - [tinypng](https://tinypng.com/)

 + **Google Fonts** - Pacifico and PT Sans Narrow fonts - [Google Fonts](https://fonts.google.com/)

 + **Balsamiq** - Wireframing software - [Balsamiq](https://balsamiq.com/)

 ## Testing

-+ **W3C Validation services**
++ **W3C Validation Services**
     - Markup Validation Service - It detected some minor errors that were easily fixed.
-    - Link Checker - No errors.
-All links working properly.
+    - Link Checker - No errors, all links working properly.
-    - CSS Validation service - Only warnings and errors regarding Bootstrap and unknown vendor extension.
+    - CSS Validation service - Only warnings and errors regarding Bootstrap and unkown vendor extensions.

 + **Tested Devices**

-    - One plus 7 pro
+    - One Plus 7 pro
     - Fire HD 10
     - Ipad
     - Iphone 11
-    - Macbook pro 13"
+    - Macbook Pro 13"
-    - Windows desktop
+    - Windows Desktop

 + **Browsers**

     - Edge
     - Chrome
     - Firefox
     - Safari

 + **Slack Feedback**

- - Asked feedback in 'Peer-code-review' where it has been identified an issue with the form size on tablet and lack of validation in the contact form.
+-Asked feedback in 'Peer-Code-Review' where it has been identified an issue with the form size on tablets and lack of validation in the contact form.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.
+The project was deployed through [Github Pages](https://brainvibe.github.io/Milestone1/)

 ## Credits

+Auto-hide collapse menu code from [here](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-4-navbar-on-click).

+Smooth Scrolling from [W3schools] (https://www.w3schools.com/howto/howto_css_smooth_scroll.asp).

+Opaque overlay from the Whiskey Drop Code institute mini-project.

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+The photos used in this project are all free to use, obtained from [Pexels](https://www.pexels.com/).
+License information can be found [Here](https://www.pexels.com/photo-license/). .

 ### Acknowledgements

-- I received inspiration for this project from X
+I want to thank my mentor Victor Miclovich for the great help with reviews and feedback in order to finish my project.